 The maximum application rate of pure form polyacrylamide shall not exceed 200 lb/ac per year.
 Emulsion batches shall be mixed with pure form polyacrylamide not exceeding 200 pounds per batch.

-Application method shall insure uniform coverage to the target area, minimizing drift to non-target areas.
+Application method shall ensure uniform coverage to the target area, minimizing drift to non-target areas.

 EROSION CONTROL: CONSIDERATIONS

-The following relate to the application of the polyacrylamide practice that may enhance, or avoid problems with the practice but are not required to insure its basic conservation function.
+The following relates to the application of the polyacrylamide practice that may enhance, or avoid problems with the practice but are not required to ensure its basic conservation function.

 EROSION CONTROL: General

 PAM application rates may need to be adjusted based on soil properties, slope, and type of erosion targeted.